Factory Girl (2006 film): Controversy

 Lou Reed, singer-songwriter of the Velvet Underground and one of the Factory people who knew Sedgwick, hated the film.
 He told the New York Daily News, "I read that script.
 It's one of the most disgusting, foul things I've seen – by any illiterate retard – in a long time.
-There's no limit to how low some people will go to write something to make money...
-They're all a bunch of whores."
+There's no limit to how low some people will go to write something to make money."

 Bob Dylan threatened to sue, saying through his lawyers that the script insinuated his responsibility in Sedgwick's drug abuse and death.
 Although the name of the character in question was changed to Billy Quinn, Dylan still attempted to halt the film's release.
 Sienna Miller defended the film against Dylan's allegations, saying in an interview with the Guardian, "It blames Warhol more than anyone, because he did abandon her...there was a friendship there, she needed help and no one helped her.
 It's not that Dylan drove her to heroin addiction."

-Sedgwick's brother Jonathan claimed that Dylan got her pregnant during their relationship, and that she had an abortion.

 Production

 The film was set back by numerous delays, including a lawsuit by Sony Pictures, as well as the schedules of Miller and Pearce, so additional shooting was delayed until mid November 2006.
 Consequently, producer Harvey Weinstein had to postpone the release date.
 Additionally, according to director George Hickenlooper, the budget was once expected to be $8 million, but ended up being less than $7 million.

 Hickenlooper helmed the additional shoots and mixed the final cut of the film in New York City, where he worked in close collaboration with Weinstein.
 Weinstein released the picture on December 29, 2006, in Los Angeles.
 Because the post production schedule was so delayed, Hickenlooper continued to sound edit the film after its initial release.
 The film received a nationwide release on February 2, 2007.

-During the fall of 2008, Hickenlooper uploaded a rough director's cut of the film to YouTube now referred to as "The Unseen Director’s Cut."
+During the fall of 2008, Hickenlooper uploaded a rough director's cut of the film to YouTube now referred to as "The Unseen Director's Cut".
 Due to the Weinstein Company's ownership of the footage and the material not being authorized for release, it was removed from the website.